 Best for: Sidewalk cafés and outdoor patios where you can feel like a local

 With narrow streets, warehouses, and old brick buildings, the Vancouver neighbourhood of Yaletown has a Lower Manhattan feel.
 What was once an industrial area in Vancouver has been transformed into a fashionable shopping district, with restaurants, sidewalk cafés, and plenty of patios for people watching.
+It’s definitely one of the nicest neighbourhoods in Vancouver.

 Engine 374 Pavilion at The Roundhouse Community Arts & Recreation Centre is a homage to Yaletown.
 The pavilion is home to the first transcontinental train to arrive in Vancouver, back in 1887.
 Admission is free at this attraction and there are volunteers here happy to answer any of your questions.
 Yaletown’s waterfront along the picturesque Vancouver seawall is also a big draw, connecting David Lam Park and George Wainborn Park.